rricard/bs-graphql-bindings/README.md

 ### Your first Reason-GraphQL server

+**TL;DR;**: This repo has it all with a few interesting things more (such as snapshot testing with jest): https://github.com/rricard/graphql-reason-server-example.

 This short guide will show you how to setup a GraphQL server fast.

 First, you will need a reason codebase: